kapouer/domt/README.md

 Note that escaping xml entities is usually not needed because we use the DOM methods and they do the conversions for us.

+Filters can accept objects as well, see test/replacement.html.

 Tables